ktam069/Audio-visual_speech_separation_basic/README.md

 * "time_prediction.py" is a basic script that times the model running locall on a computer.
 This was used to generate the baseline time when running the model on a desktop and laptop.

+* "create_ablation_models.py" was used to create the ablation model H5 files that were used in the ablation study.

 * "stft_test.py" was used to compare the effectiveness and speed of preprocessing, with the focus on the STFT.